 Straight pinouts are divided into two different options, T-568A and T-568B.
 The “B” option is the standard today, although finding the “A” cables still in use in older buildings

 The term “DIN” covers a variety of different connectors used for power, audio, data, video, and more.
 DIN stands for Deutsches Institut für Normung, the German national standards organization that developed DIN connectors.
 There is a bit of basic information to know about DIN connectors before working on assembling one.

 There are many different versions of DIN connectors.
 The name of each type comes from the number of pins the connector has (3-pin DIN, 4-pin DIN, etc.) Some of these pin numbers come in different configurations, with the pins arranged differently from one configuration to the next.
 For example, 8-pin DIN comes in 262° and 270° versions.

 Note: This image does not display all available DINs, but these are the most common types.

 There are also Mini versions of some DIN connectors, but these are generally developed for specific uses and referred to by other names.
 For example, an S-video connection is actually a 4-pin Mini-DIN but is generally just called S-video.

 The other key detail about DIN connectors is that they do not have a standard configuration.
 Other types of cables have standard pinouts; the wires inside the main cable are connected from one side of the

 Computer cables (data cables) are somewhat similar to audio and video cables.
 Instead of transmitting sound or images, they send data for your computer to use.
 This can be anything from sending over a Word document to streaming movies and TV shows.
-Technically ethernet cables fall under this category, but ethernet is such a broad topic it needed its own independent article.
-Common types of data cables include:
+Technically Ethernet cables fall under this category, but Ethernet is such a broad topic it needed its own independent article.
+Common types of computer cables include: